ESSER and ARP Funds for Prevention Education and Mental Health Supports

 - Invest in tools to help with regulation.
 Tools like fidgets, flexible seating and dim lighting have been shown to help students regulate intense emotions and increase focus.
 Consider implementing calm spaces in a classroom or separate sensory room to encourage students and staff to practice self-regulation.
 Schools would benefit from consulting with outside professionals to help design a safe space that fits students’ needs.

 - Purchase evidence-based prevention programs, curricula or other resources.
 Evidence-based programs have been shown to be effective as supported by evidence and research.
 Evidence-based prevention and social emotional learning programs are an effective strategy for reducing risk factors and helping students build resilience and gain skills for success in life.
 A variety of resources are available to assist LEAs in selecting evidence-based programs, curriculum or other resources.
-For example, Substance Abuse and Mental Health Services Administration’s (SAMHSA’s) Evidence-Based Practices Resource Center includes a database of evidence-based programs and the Collaborative for Academic, Social and Emotional Learning (CASEL) also provides resources to assist in the implementation social and emotional learning practices and policies.
+For example, Substance Abuse and Mental Health Services Administration’s (SAMHSA’s) Evidence-Based Practices Resource Center includes a database of evidence-based programs.
 Many programs can be integrated throughout the academic day to help students develop and practice skills.
 Use data when selecting what programs, curricula or resources best fit the student and staff needs.

 School districts should coordinate with local alcohol, drug addiction and mental health services (ADAMHS) boards and educational service centers (ESCs) for assistance in determining student needs and implementing strategies to address students’ social, emotional and behavioral health needs.